Abnormal psychology: Section II (Diagnostic criteria and codes)

-These categories are used to organize the various Abnormal psychological concepts based on their similarity.
+These categories are used to organize abnormal psychological concepts based on their similarities.

 Section III (Emerging measures and models)

 Section III of the DSM-5 contains the various methods and strategies that are used to make clinical decisions, understand culture, and explore emerging diagnoses.

 ICD-10

-The major international nosologic system for the classification of mental disorders can be found in the International Classification of Diseases, 10th revision (ICD-10).
+The major international nosologic system for the classification of mental disorders is the International Classification of Diseases, 10th revision (ICD-10).
 The ICD-10 has been used by World Health Organization (WHO) Member States since 1994.
 Chapter five covers some 300 mental and behavioral disorders.
-The ICD-10's chapter five has been influenced by APA's DSM-IV and there is a great deal of concordance between the two.
+The APA's DSM-IV has influenced Chapter 5 of ICD-10, and there is a great deal of concordance between the two.
 Beginning in January 2022, the ICD-11 will replace the ICD-10 in WHO member states.
 WHO maintains free access to the ICD-10 Online.
 Below are the main categories of disorders: